Integration by Closed Caption Creator

 useDefaultTimeline() None Ensures the timeline attempts to use provided peaks data rather than a fallback.
 Promise<void>

 toggleTimeline(enable) enable: boolean Toggles the visibility of the timeline UI element.
 If enable is true, shows the timeline.
-If false, it toggles its current state.
+If false, toggles its current state.
 Promise<void>

 setPoster(thumbnailUrl) thumbnailUrl: string Sets the poster image (thumbnail) for the video player.
 Promise<void>